Strilanc/Strilanc.github.io/_posts/2014-04-13-Deflipping-a-Quantum-Coing.markdown

 Imagine a game between [Captain Picard](http://en.wikipedia.org/wiki/Jean-Luc_Picard) and [Q](http://en.wikipedia.org/wiki/Q_%28Star_Trek%29) (not sure where Alice and Bob are, but I'll stick with the characters used by the paper).
 The game is very simple: they will take turns either flipping or not flipping a coin without being able to see it.
 If the coin ends up heads, then Picard wins.
 Tails, Q wins.

-The coin starts off tails.
-The game will end after three turns Q will get a chance to flip first, then Picard will get a chance, then Q will get to go one last time, then the coin will be revealed and the winner decided.
+The coin starts off tails, and the game will end after three turns.
+Q will get a chance to flip first, then Picard will get a chance, then Q will get to go one last time, then the coin will be revealed and the winner decided.

 Classically speaking, Picard can guarantee a 50% chance of winning by randomizing his choice to flip or not flip the coin.
 But Q, being an omnipotent trickster, has snuck a quantum coin into the game.
 So Q isn't limited to just flipping the coin, he can apply any single-qubit operation he wants during his turns.
 Picard remains unaware and restricted to either doing nothing, or [flipping](http://en.wikipedia.org/wiki/Quantum_gate#Pauli-X_gate) the coin.